parkinsons-toolkit/app-content/pages-content/managing-symptoms/mood.md

 ---

 ## What Can I Try For Myself?

-Many things may improve mood.
-Not all work for everyone, but all promote health and well-being.
+There are many things you can do that may help to improve your mood.
+Not all of them help everyone, but they are all worth trying.
+In most cases, they are important for our health and well- being, not just as a way to manage low mood or depression.

 ### Activity
-Regular exercise can boost mood and improve sleep.
-Examples include:
-- Walking regularly
-- Gym sessions
-- Sports teams
-- Dance, yoga, or tai chi classes

-Small changes also help:
+Exercising regularly can help boost your mood as well as help you sleep.
+You may choose to do this by taking regular walks, going to the gym, joining a sports team, going to classes for dance, yoga or tai chi.
+They can also be a source of relaxation and a chance to see other people.
+But achieving a more active lifestyle can be as simple as making small changes to your everyday routines.
+For example:
-- Tidying up faster
+- Tidy up a bit faster when doing the housework
-- Using stairs instead of lifts
+- Use the stairs instead of the lift or escalator
-- Leaving the car at home for short trips
+- Leave the car at home for short journeys
-- Getting off the bus a stop early and walking
+- Get off the bus a stop earlier and walk the rest of the journey
+- See the <a href="/learn/living-with-parkinsons/optimising-wellbeing
+/keeping-active" class="internal-link">_Keeping Active_</a> for more guidance.

-If unsure about safe exercise, ask your GP or physiotherapist for advice.
+If you have any concerns about safe and suitable exercise routines, discuss with your GP or a physiotherapist who will be able to recommend exercise that is right for you.

 ### Diet
-A balanced diet affects physical and mental well-being.
-Depression can cause cravings for “junk food” high in sugar and salt, which may cause mood swings and feelings of guilt.
-Some may lose appetite and risk becoming underweight.

-Limit alcohol intake as it can worsen mood and affect sleep quality.
+Maintaining a healthy, balanced diet is important for everyone.
+The food you eat can affect the way you feel, both physically and mentally, and how you feel can affect the food you eat.
+So, healthy eating habits can improve your mood and general sense of wellbeing.

+For example, people who are depressed can often crave ‘junk food’ that is high in sugar and salt.
+These foods can briefly lift our mood but can lead to highs and lows in our blood glucose.
+We might also feel guilty for over-eating this type of food.
+This can cause our mood to fluctuate and leave us feeling irritable and tired.
+On the other hand, some people who are depressed may not feel like eating and are at risk of becoming underweight.

+It can be beneficial to limit your alcohol intake.
+Drinking alcohol frequently can lead to depression as it lowers your mood (it has a depressant effect on mood).
+Alcohol also affects sleep.
+While alcohol can initially make you feel more sleepy, it affects your sleep quality.
+If you drink alcohol before going to bed you are less likely to have a refreshing night’s sleep.

-See the Eating Well page for more advice.
+See the <a href="/learn/living-with-parkinsons/optimising-wellbeing /eating-well" class="internal-link">_Eating Well_</a> page for more guidance.

-### Social Activity & Combating Loneliness
+### Keeping socially active and combat loneliness
+When a person is depressed, they often cut themselves off from other people.
+Even when not depressed, many people can feel isolated and lonely.
+This can make depression more likely.

-Depression often leads to social withdrawal, which can worsen mood.
-Staying connected with friends, family, and others with Parkinson’s helps by sharing experiences and coping strategies.
+Socialising can improve your mood.
+Staying in contact with friends and family means you have someone to talk to when you feel low.
+Talking to others with Parkinson’s can also help by sharing your experiences and learning about different coping mechanisms or solutions to similar problems.

-Look for local activities at colleges, places of worship, community centres, leisure facilities, charities, and societies.
-Local libraries can provide information on opportunities.

-If you need travel support to attend events, see the Travel page for advice.
+Look out for new opportunities from activities offered through local colleges, places of worship (e.g. churches, mosques, temples), community centres, leisure facilities, charities and societies (e.g. your local U3A group).
+Your local library can be a good source of information about what is available in your area.
+We have listed some other possible sources in our _Practical Advice_ pages which you can within the <a href="/learn/living-with-parkinsons" class="internal-link">_Living with Parkinson's_</a> section.
+If you need support speicifally with travelling to events, see our <a href="/learn/living-with-parkinsons/practical-advice/travel" class="internal-link">_Travel_</a> page for advice.

-Visit the Social & Spiritual Life page for more on staying socially active.
+Visit our <a href="/learn/living-with-parkinsons/optimising-wellbeing /social-and-spiritual-life" class="internal-link">_Social & Spiritual Life_</a> page for more information on how you can keep socially active.

-# Sleep
+### Sleep
 Depression and anxiety can both affect the quality of our sleep.
-Similarly, when our sleep is disturbed by other things, it can negatively affect our mood.
+Similarly, when our sleep is disturbed by other things it can negatively affect our mood.
 Improving your sleep is one of the best ways to manage low mood and depression.
-Here are some tips to improve the amount and quality of your sleep:
+There are a few things you can try to help improve the amount and quality of your sleep:
-- Have a strict bedtime routine, going to bed at the same time each night
+- Have a strict bed time routine, going to bed at the same time each night.
-- Leave yourself time to wind down before bed (e.g., avoid electronic devices for at least an hour before bedtime as they may negatively affect sleep)
+- Leave yourself time to wind down before bed (e.g. avoid using electronic devices for at least an hour before you go to bed as these may have a negative effect on sleep).
-- Try to relax before bed (e.g., reading, a warm bath, gentle music, relaxation or stretching exercises)
+- Try to relax before going to bed (e.g. reading, a warm bath, gentle music, relaxation or stretching exercises).
-- Write a “to do” list for the next day before bed to clear your mind of distractions
+- Write a “to do” list for the next day before bed can help to clear your mind of any distractions.
-- Make sure your bedroom is dark, quiet, and comfortable
+- Make sure your bedroom is dark, quiet, and comfortable.
-- Avoid caffeine (e.g., tea and coffee) after 2pm
+- Try to avoid caffeine (e.g. tea and coffee) after 2pm.

-See our Sleep Disturbance page for more tips on improving sleep quality.
+See our <a href="/learn/managing-symptoms/sleep" class="internal-link"></a> p_Sleep_age for more tips on how to improve the amount and quality of your sleep.

----

-# Relaxation and Breathing Exercises
+### Relaxation and Breathing Exercises

-Making time to relax is important.
-Try activities you find restful, such as listening to music, reading, walking, painting, or colouring.
-Visit the Mind charity website (linked in More Information) for tips on incorporating relaxation into daily life.
+It’s important to try and make time to relax.
+Try doing things you find restful, such as listening to music, reading a book, going for a walk, or getting creative by painting or colouring.
+See the _Mind_ charity website, along with other useful resources, linked at the bottom of this page, for more tips on how to incorporate relaxation into your daily life.

-Calming breathing techniques can reduce stress and boost emotional well-being.
-See our Dealing with Stress & Challenges page for simple breathing exercises.
+It can also help to practise calming breathing techniques.
+This can reduce any stress and boost your emotional well-being.
+See our _Dealing with Stress & Challenges_ page for a simple breathing exercise you can try.

----

-# Mindfulness
+### Mindfulness

-Mindfulness encourages focusing on the present moment—your thoughts, feelings, bodily sensations, and surroundings.
-Regular practice can improve emotional wellbeing.
+Mindfulness encourages you to pay closer attention to the present moment, focusing on your thoughts, feelings, bodily sensations and your environment.
+Doing this regularly can help to improve your general emotional wellbeing.

-It is often part of psychological treatment and recommended by NICE to help prevent recurrent depression.
-Mindfulness groups and courses may be available locally.
-Visit the MIND website and NHS Mental Health & Wellbeing pages for more information and guidance on incorporating mindfulness daily.
-Links are in More Information below.
+Mindfulness is often included as part of psychological treatment.
+It is recommended by the National Institute of Care Excellence (NICE) as a way to help prevent the recurrence of depression in people that have had several episodes over their lifetime.
+Mindfulness groups and courses are available in some areas.
+The _Mind_ website gives more information on these and other ways to learn Mindfulness.
+Visit the NHS Mental Health & Wellbeing pages for more information on how mindfulness can help mental wellbeing.
+It also gives guidance on how we can incorporate mindfulness into our day-to-day lives.
+You can find links in our More Information section below.

----

-# Keep a Gratitude Diary
+### Keep a Gratitude Diary

-Writing about things you’re grateful for may lift your mood and improve mental wellbeing.
-Aim to describe one thing you’re grateful for twice a week.
-This can be anything that makes you feel grateful, big or small.
+Keeping a diary of the things you’re grateful for may lift your mood have a positive effect on your mental wellbeing.
+Try to describe one thing you’re grateful for and do this twice a week.
+You can write about anything that comes to mind, as long as it makes you feel grateful.
+For example, it could be something very little that has happened or a person that you’re grateful for.

-**Tips for keeping a gratitude diary:**
+_Tips for keeping a gratitude diary..._
-- Take time to think about something you truly appreciate
+- Take time to think about something that you’re truly grateful for.
-- Writing about people tends to have a stronger positive effect than things or events
+- Writing about people you’re grateful for tends to have more of a positive effect than writing about things or events.
-- Include as much detail as possible about why you’re grateful
+- Try to include as much detail as possible about _why_ you’re grateful.
-- Plan a regular time to write, and consider setting a phone alarm to remind you
+- Plan a time when you will write in your diary.
+Consider setting an alarm on your phone if you find that you are forgetting to write your diary entries

----

-# Complementary Therapies
+### Complementary Therapies

 Complementary therapies like massage, acupuncture, and aromatherapy may promote relaxation and wellbeing.
 Though not clinically proven to treat depression, some people with Parkinson’s find them helpful.